wp-plugins/cp-image-store/readme.txt

     § Allows selling image files via PayPal
-    § Allows selling various resolution versions of the image at tiered prices § Multiple online store settings:filter by author, color scheme, image type and categories.
+    § Allows selling various resolution versions of the image at tiered prices § Multiple online store settings:display a search box, filter by author, color scheme, image type and categories.
 Set the number of columns in the music store.
-Pagination and sorting of results by title, popularity and date § Associate various features to pictures: author, type of image, color scheme, and categories
+Pagination, and sorting of results by title, popularity and publication date
+    § Associate various features to pictures: author, type of image, color scheme, and categories
+    § Allows to insert a particular image in posts or pages, and as widget on website's sidebars
     § Allows sharing songs in social networks (ex: Facebook, Twitter, Google+) § Shows a carousel with the top 10 images obtained with the filter values § Includes a module to track sales statistics